 A new Maasai warrior generation comes into being only once every 12 to 15 years in the Amboseli-Tsavo ecosystem, occuring most recently in 1996.
 The menye layiok were chosen in late 2008, and have deliberated since to prepare for this infrequent handover of power.

-This highly anticipated transition occured earlier this year, and the Iltuati warrior age-set came into being: over 4,000 young men across the ecosystem, more 40% of whom are illiterate.
+This highly anticipated transition occured in 2012, and the Iltuati warrior age-set came into being: over 4,000 young men across the ecosystem, more 40% of whom are illiterate.
 What will be expected of these young warriors?
 What activities will their “fathers” encourage them to pursue?
 And what, if any, traditional behaviour will be forbidden to these warriors in order for the people of this region to survive and prosper in this most challenging of times: the twenty-first century?

 The Menye Layiok project consists of two major activities: education and sports competition.

 “There Will Always Be Lions?”, a film produced exclusively for this project, is central to the education program.
 The film was shot locally in Maa, the Maasai language, with English subtitles.
 The film is being shown to the new warriors in the presence of their menye layiok.
 Discussion and teaching of the film’s two major themes will follow.
 First, lion killing is no longer culturally acceptable and must stop now, once and for all, as must the killing of elephants and all wildlife species.
 Second, failure to follow the “path of conservation” and reap its economics benefits will result in an unsustainable future of the Maasai people.
 Their noble way way of life, traditional land, and ancient culture will be lost.

 “There Will Always Be Lions?” by Kire Godal